solo-io/workshops/smh/README.md

 EOF
 ```

-If you refresh the page, you should be able to see the product `details` and the `reviews`, but the `reviews` micro service can't access the `ratings` micro service:
+If you refresh the page, you should be able to see the product `details` and the `reviews`, but the `reviews` microservice can't access the `ratings` microservice:

 ![Bookinfo RBAC 2](images/bookinfo-rbac2.png)